InnoPhaseIoT/talaria_two_aws/README.md

 ### Compiling the AWS IoT SDK and the Sample Apps
 - Once the patch is applied successfully, running Make from `<sdk_path>/apps/talaria_two_aws` will compile the 'AWS IoT SDK' along with the Talaria TWO specific 'Platform Adaptation Layer' and 'Sample Applications' ported to Talaria TWO.

-- On running make, the binaries for the Sample Apps will be created in the path `<sdk_path>/apps/talaria_two_aws/out`.
+- On running make, the binaries for the various Sample Apps will be created in folder 'out' in their individual path, e.g. `<sdk_path>/apps/talaria_two_aws/samples/<application_folder>/out`.

-- All the 'Sample Applications' use a common 'aws iot config file' at the path `<sdk_path>/apps/talaria_two_aws/samples/aws_iot_config.h`.
+- Applications can have their own custom configurations for sdk based on their own needs, and the customized 'aws_iot_config.h' file can be included by individual apps at the time of compiling the AWS IoT SDK.

-- Other applications can have their own custom configurations based on their own needs, and the customized 'aws_iot_config.h' file can be included by individual apps at the time of compiling the AWS IoT SDK.
+- All the 'Sample Applications' use their own individually customizable 'aws iot config file' at the path `<sdk_path>/apps/talaria_two_aws/samples/<application_folder>/src/aws_iot_config.h`.

 ### Programming the Dev-Kits
 **Follow Application Note provided with the Talaria TWO SDK at the path `<sdk_path>/apps/iot_aws` for further details on programming certs, keys and executable binaries on Talaria TWO based EVB-A boards and running the Sample Applications / verifying the expected outputs using the Debug Console and AWS Web Console.**